Our four-part case study series will explore these topics:

 We’ve explored how schools and school districts across the country are fully integrating social, emotional and academic development (SEAD) into their K-12 classroom curricula.
 From a D.C. school embedding collaboration, critical feedback, and leadership skills in its lessons across subject areas to the “growth mindset” math program in the San Francisco Unified School District, the case study highlights a variety of successful examples of this work.

 We’ve explored efforts to attend to educators’ own social and emotional skills and reduce stress; examined the importance of professional development; and considered how social, emotional, and academic learning can be integrated into teacher education, induction and ongoing mentoring programs.

 Educators and students agree that a positive school climate and culture fosters student engagement and improves student learning.
 Research has also confirmed that schools where students feel safe, engaged, and connected to their teachers have narrower achievement gaps between low-income children and their wealthier peers.
-We will explore efforts to improve school climate by developing students’ social, emotional, and academic skills.
+In this case study, we explored efforts to improve school climate and develop students’ social, emotional, and academic skills.